PaddlePaddle/docs/doc/paddle/guides/dygraph_to_static/error_handling_en.md

         File "paddle/fluid/layers/nn.py", line 6169, in get_attr_shape
             "be -1.
 But received shape[%d] is also -1." % dim_idx)
     ```
-    `File "<ipython-input-13-f9c3ea702e3a>", line 7, in func` is the location information of un-transformed code, `x = fluid.layers.reshape(x, shape=[-1, -1])` is the code un-transformed.
+    `File "<ipython-input-13-f9c3ea702e3a>", line 7, in func` is the location information of un-transformed code, `x = fluid.layers.reshape(x, shape=[-1, -1])` is the un-transformed code.

 3. The new exception contains the message that the exception originally reported, as follows:
     ```bash
     AssertionError: Only one dimension value of 'shape' in reshape can be -1.
 But received shape[1] is also -1.
     ```

-If executing the following code, an exception is raised when the static graph is executed, that is, at runtime:
+If execute the following code, an exception is raised when the static graph is executed at runtime:

 ```Python
 @paddle.jit.to_static